 As any adventurer knows, some of the best experiences are found off the beaten path.
 We have several distinctive centers and programs at Austin College that offers unique opportunities for students and faculty.

-The Academic Skills Center programs are designed with you in mind.
-Our free services include tutoring, workshops, and review sessions to help you maximize your academic potential.
-Special assistance is provided for students with documented disabilities.
+The Center for Student Success & Access Services programs are designed with you in mind.
+Our free services include tutoring, workshops, academic coaching, review sessions, and targeted support and programming for student-athletes and first-generation college students to help you maximize your academic potential.
+Special assistance and services are provided for students with documented disabilities.

-The Center for Environmental Studies promotes multidisciplinary inquiry of environmental issues and problems through education, research and outreach programs.
-These programs are designed to increase scientific knowledge, expand community awareness, and foster greater appreciation for the interdependence of humans and other species.
+The Center for Environmental Studies promotes multidisciplinary inquiry of environmental issues and problems through education, research, and outreach programs.
+These programs are designed to increase scientific knowledge, expand community awareness, and foster a greater appreciation for the interdependence of humans and other species.

 The Center for Research, Experiential, Artistic & Transformative Education (CREATE) helps administer opportunities for Undergraduate Research (UR) for students.
 There are several different programs to get involved with research via the classroom or independently, and students can choose from group or individual research projects.